-The freedom monument honours soldiers killed during the Latvian War of Independence (1918–1920).
+The freedom monument honors soldiers killed during the Latvian War of Independence (1918–1920).
 It is considered an important symbol of the freedom, independence, and sovereignty of Latvia.
 The sculptures and bas-reliefs of the monument depict Latvian culture and history.
 The memorial is located on the large pedestrian plaza on Brīvības bulvāris, not far from the old town.
 The Guard of Honor at the memorial changes every hour between 9 a.m. and 6 p.m.

-The Riga Ghetto and Holocoust museum is a courtyard between Maskavas and Krasta streets.
+The Riga Ghetto and Holocaust museum is a courtyard between Maskavas and Krasta streets.
 Its main feature is an ominously long wall covered with the names of victims of the Holocaust in Latvia.
-You can also look at Nazi propaganda, horrifying photos of tortured bodies, stills of ghetto life and grainy black and whites of old synagogues across the country, most of which no longer exist.
+You can also look at Nazi propaganda, horrifying photos of tortured bodies, stills of ghetto life, and grainy black and whites of old synagogues across the country, most of which no longer exist.
 There is also a little wooden house, like many other houses in Ghetto.
 Inside are the cubes that tell the stories of people who were murdered in WW2 times.